wuchihsu/resume/README.md

 - main font (Lato -> Helvetica)
 - removal of icon definition (\texticon)
-- removal AWARDS and PUBLICATIONS sections
+- removal of AWARDS and PUBLICATIONS sections
 - font size of name

 Feel free to use and distribute according to the original license (included in this repo).